 How to Make Meringue Topping for Pies

 Feathery, light meringue topping that melts in your mouth is easy to make with these simple steps.
 Follow along for our meringue recipe and step-by-step help with how to make meringue for any pie recipe.

 Peaks and swirls of meringue are the crowning glory to some of the most beloved pies -- banana cream, coconut cream, chocolate cream, and lemon meringue.
 To reach the peak of perfection for these lofty toppings, check out our step-by-step guide for light and airy but sensationally sweet meringue toppings for pie.

-Step 1: Bake piecrust and filling
+Step 1: Bake piecrust and filling.

-Step 2: Separate egg whites
+Step 2: Separate egg whites.

 Separate the eggs and place the whites in a large bowl.
 Let the egg whites stand at room temperature for 30 minutes before you start to make the meringue.
-(Egg whites that have been allowed to stand at room temperature beat to a greater volume than ones taken directly from the refrigerator.)
+(Egg whites that have been allowed to stand at room temperature beat to a greater volume than egg whites taken directly from the refrigerator.)

 Add cream of tartar and vanilla before you begin beating the egg whites (cream of tartar helps stabilize the meringue).